photo by Alexander Ramirez

+Hi.
+I am a writer and translator orginally from Atlanta, GA.
 My first full-length poetry collection Sugar Work was the Editor's Choice for the 2020 Alice James Award and will be published in June 2022.
 You can preorder it here.

 I mostly write poems--and sometimes essays.
 I am currently translating a scifi novel-in-progress by Luis Othoniel and the poetry of Nicole Cecilia Delgado.
 My work has appeared in North American Review, Guernica, Waxwing, and other literary magazines.
 In 2017, I was the recipient James Dickey Prize for Poetry at Five Points and have received fellowships from the Kimmel Harding Nelson Center for the Arts and the Nebraska Arts Council.